 Graduate assistantships are available in some academic programs and administrative units.
 To hold a graduate assistantship, students must gain regular admission to a master’s degree program.
 They must also have an approved master’s degree program on file no later than the first week of the initial term of appointment as a graduate assistant and must successfully pursue the program at a rate defined in the General Regulations for Appointment of Graduate Assistants.

 Graduate Program Handbooks

 Click here for the Graduate Handbook

-Contact the department offering your specific degree area to receive a Master’s Program Handbook with more complete and current information about the program you wish to pursue.
+Contact the academic program offering your specific degree area to receive a Master’s Program Handbook with more complete and current information about the program you wish to pursue.

 Note: While every effort is made to ensure the accuracy of the above information, Southern Oregon University and the Oregon State Board of Higher Education have the right to make changes at any time without prior notice.
 The information on this website is not a contract between Southern Oregon University and current or prospective students.